chris-martin/bricks/in/posts/2017-05-10-loc/post.md

   [haskell-src-exts]: https://hackage.haskell.org/package/haskell-src-exts

 After a while, I settled on some types, invented some terminology, and published a library: [loc].
-Here's an example to serve as an overview of the concepts:
+Here’s an example to serve as an overview of the concepts:

   [loc]: https://hackage.haskell.org/package/loc